BoVice/tvinder-workshop-two/tutorial_steps.md

 #### Styling
 This is the CSS styling for a component.

 You can leverage Vue to create these components in different ways.
-If you go to the Vue.js documentaion you will see information for Single File Components - https://vuejs.org/v2/guide/single-file-components.html.
+If you go to the Vue.js documentaion you will see information for [Single File Components](https://vuejs.org/v2/guide/single-file-components.html).
 However in order to construct components this way you will need to compile them.
 We can build the components more simply using plain Javascript which is what we will be illustrating here.

 So without further adeu, let's register our first component.
 We will be adding the Header of our app.